gtbjj/gtbjj.github.io/_posts/2017-04-23-DND5E-The-Masacre-of-Abenel.md

 ---
 layout: post
-title: "DND5E: History of Phage"
+title: "DND5E: The Masacre of Abenel"
-excerpt: "Phage Elung and The Massacre of Abenel"
+excerpt: "Phage Elung and the Masacre of Abenel"
 category:
 - RPG
 tags: